-Hooks in Stash provide a way to customise a team's workflow and integrate with other systems.
-Stash currently supports two types of hooks, pre and post-receive.
+Hooks in Bitbucket Server provide a way to customize a team's workflow and integrate with other systems.
+Bitbucket Server currently supports two types of hooks, pre and post-receive.

-Administrators can see the hooks that are available in Stash by going to Settings > Hooks for a Stash repository.
-Once installed, hooks are available across all repositories in a Stash instance, but are enabled separately on each repository in a project.
+Administrators can see the hooks that are available in Bitbucket Server by going to Settings > Hooks for a Bitbucket Server repository.
+Once installed, hooks are available across all repositories in a Bitbucket Server instance, but are enabled separately on each repository in a project.

 Click the 'pen' icon beside the name of a hook to edit configuration details for the hook.